 A young girl, dark, severe and melancholic.
 Cloaked in black, the hair, long, of the same non-color.
 The light skin, brighter than usual, perhaps, only thanks to the orange reflection of the northern lights.
 But above all, the eyes... the white eyes, without irises, without pupils.
 Flat, without expressiveness.
 What could those be, if not the earthly representation of the Void?
 If not the eyes of the Mother?

 "Oh... no one..."
 Cicero tried to compose himself, understanding that she was just a blind woman.
+He knew it, he knew he had to look for a blind girl, but… he hadn’t expected such eyes.

 The girl's thin, clear lips widened, undecided, in a broken smile.